 My test were all completed and I was finally placed on the transplant list with a MELD score of 44.
 The top of the MELD score is 40 which means you’re in the 75% mortality range unless you get help.
 OOPS!!
 I guess I was in the 90%?
 The next problem was trying to find a donor that would match my rare blood type.
 This was one that only God again could provide.
 There was no way this could happen for me since I just got on the transplant list and there were many others in front of me.
 I was grateful to be on the list but I really thought it was a long shot since I had heard there were many people on the waiting list.
 Two days later a match was found and I was operated right after Thanksgiving!!
 A miracle for me but I was really feeling guilty that someone had to die to give me a chance to live again.
 This has been on my mind and I honor that person who gave me life again.
 I wish I knew who this person was or their family but I have not heard back from the letter I sent out to the family thanking them for giving me life.
 I am forever in their debt and to the person who gave me a second chance at life.

 I had a terrible reaction to the major surgery as I was engulfed by a light followed by darkness and an abyss.
 I knew I died on the operating table.
 The feeling was horrific.
 While the doctors were working away doing their thing, my body was placed on hold while they cut out my liver and was on life support systems while they placed the donor organ in me.
 In another blog I will describe these nightmares and places I was at which to my surprise I would never have dreamt this strange places I was at and who I was with.
+What ever drugs they gave me while in surgery I can say they opened my mind to having many visions and I talked with many people but was also tormented by an evil entity.

 The next four days I was in recovery ICU and was returned to surgery room due to issues and they had to open me back up to fix me up again.
 Wow!!
 I am glad I never woke up until several days later from my coma. not knowing where I was or how long I was under I was totally incoherent and did not know anything or could not say anything.
 My voice was gone!
 I could barely open my eyes.
 My eyes were failing me and I could not stay focus for any length of time.
 My wife would visit me when she was allowed and when she could be with me was there every step of the way and I was grateful for that.
 I am beginning to understand how important having good relationships are with everyone now and not be a hermit like I normally was.
 I have family members but we were never raised to be close to each other.
 I guess you can say we were given so much freedom while we were young that we developed our mentality that we only needed ourselves in life and no one else.
 Wrong!!!
 We need each other more as we grow older and need to look after each other.
 What a weirdo I was!!
 I never placed family values above my own.
 What a jerk!
 I thought to myself.
 I had to change this and now I have been given that second chance.
-Broke but now I know I have to redeem me to all my family.
+Broke but now I know I have to redeem myself to all my family.
 A work in progress that will take the rest of my second life!

 There is more to this story but will add another blog when I have more time to write.
 Let me know if you read this and what if anything you want to know about after surgery and what I went through with the State, Federal and local help.
 I can only say I wish I was working again but I am not.
 No one will hire someone knowing you have a disability.
 I have been turned down several times but I keep trying and one day I hope to get back to work or open my own business.